top of page

 To achieve this requires the practitioner to be grounded by the subtle felt-sense of his or her body sensations.

-of the client be 'heard' so it can gently unfold without containment from the practitioners subtle intentions
+Such awareness lets the body of the client be 'heard' so it can gently unfold without containment from the practitioners subtle intentions

 Access platforms:

 That said, an appropriate initial attention/focus is required to act as a platform to catalyse our felt-sense and keep the mind relevantly occupied.
-The peculiarity of this launch pad is that its nature and application enhance body awareness whilst relinquishing surreptitious intention.
+The peculiarity of this "launch pad" is that it's nature and application enhance body awareness whilst relinquishing surreptitious intention.
 So, the reliance upon the platform dissolves as the treatment unfolds, like the evaporation of a bridge behind us as we walk over it.

 Therefore, the type of platform used to enhance relational touch is an important consideration due to its preparatory effect for letting go of intention.
 Another way of looking at it is to consider the chosen platform/technique as a relevant attention leading to an expression of ‘engaged non-doing’ (END).